ohNegative/porfo-site-a/README.md

-new portfolio site using Angular 6
+# New portfolio site using Angular 6